tzeikob/stack/README.md

 * Upgrade the system to latest updates
 * Install a few prerequisite utility packages

-These tasks will be executed before any opt in task though making sure the system along with any dependencies are set up.
+These tasks will be executed before any opt in task thus making sure the system along with any dependencies have already been set.

 ## How to use it